Enrise/elasticsearch-formula/README.md

 # elasticsearch-formula

-This formula will install the latest stable version of Nginx from the official repo.
+This formula will install the latest stable version of Elastcsearch from the official repo.

 ## Compatibility